-NASCAR Nationwide Series race salutes brave kids
+NASCAR and Nationwide salute brave kids

 The race highlighted the Nationwide Children’s Hospital Patient Champion Program honoring and celebrating the hospital’s brave young patients.

-Nationwide Series teams, drivers and sponsors had donated portions of their race car’s paint schemes to feature designs by each of the children.
+NASCAR teams, drivers and sponsors had donated portions of their race car’s paint schemes to feature designs by each of the children.
 Ten Patient Champions were paired with these teams/drivers and given the opportunity to contribute to car design elements.

 Kids earn VIP status